 The sole agricultural guest worker program (H-2A) supplies only 10% of the necessary agricultural workforce, in part because it operates in a cumbersome and unresponsive manner.
-In particular, the Adverse Effect Wage Rate (AEWR) that is required for the H-2A program has skyrocketed in 2020 by over 20% in certain states.
+In particular, the Adverse Effect Wage Rate (AEWR) that is required for the H-2A program has skyrocketed recently by over 20% annually in certain states.
 This unworkable structure drives employers away from the program and harms investment in rural America that would otherwise occur.

 Ag Workforce Coalition

 The National Potato Council is a leader in the Ag Workforce Coalition (AWC), which represents the combined interests of U.S. agriculture on legislation to address the ag labor crisis.
 The AWC was actively engaged in the negotiations on the Farm Workforce Modernization Act that passed the House of Representatives in the 117th Congress.